 What should a brand owner pay their partners as an incentive under these conditions?
 Should they distribute the incentive payment to match the subscription payment?
 Volume-based incentives may not work the same way – what if the end customer cancels early – will the target volume still be met?
 Is the partner still entitled to a discount in the event of an automatic renewal?
-How a brand chooses to handle these differences is an important differentiating factor for that brand’s channel program.
-But fur sure, brands need more flexibility in defining, calculating, and managing their performance-based incentive programs than with traditional sales.
+How a brand handles these differences is an important differentiating factor for that brand’s channel program.
+But for sure, brands need more flexibility in defining, calculating, and managing their performance-based incentive programs than with traditional sales.

 The e2open Channel Suite can help brand owners meet all the requirements associated with launching a partner-led subscription model.
-With applications that support planning, funding, marketing, and collaboration in all aspects of execution: forecasting, sales, inventory, incentivizing and rewarding partners, the suite can simplify the adoption so brand owners can focus on refining their partner programs.
+With applications that support planning, funding, marketing, and collaboration in all aspects of execution: forecasting, sales, inventory, incentivizing, and rewarding partners, the suite can simplify the adoption so brand owners can focus on refining their partner programs.